 We hope you find this website useful.
 Please check back for future updates.

 The project team and project funding

-This website was developed by a team at the University of Oregon, originally headed by Tyler Kendall and Jason McLarty.
-Charlie Farrington was primary in crafting most of the current website with additional help from Kaylynn Gunter.
+The ORAAL website was developed by a team at the University of Oregon, originally headed by Tyler Kendall and Jason McLarty.
+Charlie Farrington maintains ORAAL and was primary in crafting most of the current website with additional help from Kaylynn Gunter.

 The project team is immensely grateful to Walt Wolfram and Jeff Reaser for their advice and support throughout this project.
 We also thank Danica Cullinan and Neal Hutcheson for images and video excerpts from the 2017 documentary Talking Black in America, Brooke Josler, Shelby Arnson, Jaidan McLean, Minnie Quartey, Chloe Tacata, and Charlotte Vaughn for help and contributions, as well as Hailey Clark, Brendan Hodge, and members of the Spring 2016 African American Language seminar at the University of Oregon.

 The project was made possible by support from the National Science Foundation (Grant No. BCS-1358724), and the University of Oregon.
 Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the University of Oregon.